Email nurturing overview

 • Keeping bounce rates low

-No Coordination with Sales
+No coordination with sales

 If your sales team is reaching out while nurturing is still running, prospects get mixed signals.
 Coordinate so nurturing pauses or ends when direct outreach begins.